 The moose never appears, but the stars make a brilliant showing in the early moonless sky.
 The clear sky and calm lake create a gorgeous picture that I could not capture on film.
 Framed by heavy hemlock limbs and edged by the deep dark sloping hillside, the spectacle of the stars reflecting off the lake like hundreds of fireflies is striking.
-So I sit and enjoy.
+So I sit and savor.

 My hopes of an early morning moose sighting are quickly dashed by the heavy fog on the lake.
-It is a short day 50 mile day into North Creek, so I am certainly in no rush, especially after yesterday.
+It is a short, 50 mile day into North Creek, so I am certainly in no rush, especially after yesterday.
 I break camp and head out to the ranger stand to better get a gauge of the weather.
 The fog is lighter today and I am off in short order.
-There are still patches along the route, but it is light and the road has a nice wide, but rough shoulder.
+There are still patches along the route, but it is light and the road has a nice wide, but rough, shoulder.

-The towns along the route the such as Old Gorge, Inlet and Indian Lake are all preparing for the last big summer push of tourist to their towns this Labor Day weekend.
+The towns along the route such as Old Gorge, Inlet and Indian Lake are all preparing for the last big summer push of tourist to their towns this Labor Day weekend.
 I am preparing as well.
 My brother Blake and my nephew Chase will be meeting me here in North Creek for a weekend in the mountains for fishing and white water rafting.
 Over the past several years, we have been backpacking on this weekend.
 We kept the tradition going this year, sans the backcountry backpacking.
 We will probably take an easy hike or two, however.

 It has been 21 days and over 1500 miles since my last full day off the bicycle.
 I am looking forward to this weekend before we saddle up and finish the trip next Sunday, if all goes well.

 Moose sighting: 0.
 Although deer and turkey are still in abundance.

 Song in my head.
 Dave Brubeck; Take Five